Intracranial Hypotension

 • evaluate specifics of headache - location, is it postural (improved with recumbency?)

-Any recent spinal taps? (including epidurals from childbirth)
+• Any recent spinal taps? (including epidurals from childbirth or any other surgery)

 PHYSICAL EXAM